Mullins-Lab/Post-finemap_processing/Jaccard_index.md

-##input is a dataframe in which each column is a different fine-mapping method in the format (LD panel.window.method) and each column contains the fine-mapped sig SNPs (pip > 0.5 and parts of a 95% credible set).
+Input is a dataframe in which each column is a different fine-mapping method in the format (LD panel.window.method) and each column contains the fine-mapped sig SNPs (pip > 0.5 and parts of a 95% credible set).

-##all code below is in R.
+All code below is in R.

-##order of columns can differ either to assess a given method & window across LD panels, or different fine-mapping methods within a given LD ref panel & window.
+The order of columns can differ either to assess a given method & window across LD panels, or different fine-mapping methods within a given LD ref panel & window.

 ## 1.COMBINED HEATMAP FOR 32 FINEMAPPING APPROACHES